yashrajd/bcap/README.md

 Medium of Exchange Users and Application Developers Incentives:

 - Benefits from lower fees: Payments with bitcoin compete with other payment rails on fees.
-- Benefits from either larger block sizes or efficient transaction layers that keep fees low or sidestep fees
+- Benefits from either larger block sizes or efficient transaction layers that keep fees low or sidestep fees.
 - Benefits from greater privacy options: Competing payment rails are private, there are merchants and users who might also want privacy for payments on bitcoin.

 Utility Users and Application Developers Incentives: